About the University

-The Remuneration Committee determines the remuneration of the President and Vice-Chancellor, plus direct line management reports of the President and Vice-Chancellor holding executive responsibility, and the Executive Director Human Resources.
-The Committee also has oversight of the remuneration arrangements for other senior members of staff, including members of our professoriate and senior professional services staff.
+The Remuneration Committee determines the remuneration of the President and Vice-Chancellor and members of the University Executive Board1 and has oversight of the remuneration arrangements for other senior members of staff, including members of our professoriate and senior professional services staff.

 Executive Remuneration Principles

-In determining the remuneration of the President and Vice-Chancellor, those direct line management reports of the President and Vice-Chancellor holding executive responsibility, and Executive Director Human Resources, Remuneration Committee apply the following principles and approaches:
+In determining the remuneration of the President and Vice-Chancellor and members of University Executive Board, the Remuneration Committee apply the following principles and approaches:

 - Remuneration decisions should balance the need to attract, retain, motivate and reward high quality leaders in a competitive international environment with the need to demonstrate sustainable, effective and proportionate use of resources in the context of student, staff and public expectations.

-- There should be clear distinction between inflation-related, performance-related and market-related remuneration decisions.
+- There should be clear distinction between inflation-related2, performance-related3 and market-related remuneration decisions.

 - Remuneration decisions should be considered with reference to a range of qualitative and quantitative supporting information, including:

-- Individual and institutional performance data, including appraisal outcomes and University key performance indicators.
+- Individual and institutional performance data, including appraisal outcomes4 and University key performance indicators.

-- Market pay benchmarking data, with particular reference to the median remuneration of equivalent or comparable roles within the Russell Group, and especially those in universities of similar size and complexity to Southampton.
+- Market pay benchmarking data6, with particular reference to the median remuneration of equivalent or comparable roles within the Russell Group, and especially those in universities of similar size and complexity to Southampton.

 - Internal pay benchmarking data, with particular reference to the pay settlements, incremental pay progression, pension schemes and other benefits applicable or available to other University of Southampton employees.

-- The remuneration levels of senior staff in partner employers, notably the National Health Service.
+- The remuneration levels of senior staff in partner employers, notably the National Health Service7.

 - Matters of equality, diversity and inclusion.

-- Job evaluation data, particularly in establishing the relative complexity and value of new or revised roles.
+- Job evaluation data8, particularly in establishing the relative complexity and value of new or revised roles.

-Note 5: The University uses the Korn Ferry/Hay job evaluation methodology for roles at all levels.
+Note 8: The University uses the Hay job evaluation methodology for roles at all levels.

 - Data on the recruitment and retention of senior staff.

-- Individual and institutional performance data, including appraisal outcomes and University key performance indicators.
+- Individual and institutional performance data, including appraisal outcomes4 and University key performance indicators.

 - Remuneration decisions should focus on the value delivered by individuals acting within their executive roles.
 This does not preclude individuals from pursuing activities beyond the scope of their executive role, but any such activities should not be detrimental to the conduct of their executive role, and will not be the focus of executive remuneration decisions.